dabster108/FuturePathFinder/model/model.md

 - Incorporating more features related to soft skills and extracurricular activities
 - Implementing a more robust uncertainty quantification method
 - Adding time-series analysis to track salary trends over time

+PA + Field of Study to predict salary?

+And use other features (e.g., Interest, Projects, Internships, Certs) for career?

+RandomForestRegressor for salary prediction

+RandomForestClassifier and KNN for career prediction

+Accuracy evaluations

+Cross-validation support

+Clean structure